baku89/ofxAEKeyframe/README.md

 * optimize all the code so that does not make the app heavier
 * support older version of AE
 * support Angle Control Effect
-* support easeing for each keyframes
+* support easing for each keyframes

 I'm waiting for your contribution!